-Tutor tip: new accounting standard on leases IFRS 16
+Tutor tip: accounting standard on leases IFRS 16

 Why the need for change?

-Leases provide an important and flexible source of ﬁnancing.
-Almost everyone agrees that a lessee obtains an asset and incurs a liability when it enters into a lease.
+Leases provide an important and flexible source of ﬁnancing whereby the lessee obtains the use of an asset and incurs a liability when it enters into a lease.

-However, IAS 17 Leases makes it difficult for investors and others to get an accurate picture of a company’s lease assets and liabilities, particularly for industries such as the airline, retail and transport sectors.
+However, IAS 17 made it difficult for investors and other users of financial statements to get an accurate picture of a company’s leased assets and liabilities, particularly for industries such as the airline, retail and transport sectors.

-This situation has arisen because of the distinction in IAS 17 between operating and finance leases – assets and liabilities are recognised for finance leases but not for operating leases.
-This gives rise to ‘off-balance sheet finance’ for operating leases.
+This situation arose because of the distinction in IAS 17 between ‘operating’ and ‘finance’ leases – assets and liabilities were recognised for finance leases but not for operating leases.
+This gave rise to ‘off-balance sheet finance’ for operating leases.

-Providers of lease capital (lessors) can often design leases that meet the definition in IAS 17 of an operating lease.
-The IASB estimated that listed companies who used IFRS or US GAAP had US$3.3trillion of lease commitments, of which 85% did not appear on the balance sheet/statement of financial position of these companies.
+When IFRS 16 was originally issued, the International Accounting Standards Board (IASB) estimated that listed companies who used IFRS or US GAAP had US$3.3 trillion of lease commitments, of which 85% did not appear on the statement of financial position of these companies.

 Does it matter?

-Yes – IAS 17 makes it difficult for users of financial statements to compare companies.
-It also means that investors and others have to estimate the effects of a company’s off-balance sheet lease obligations, which, in practice, often leads to overestimating the liabilities arising from those obligations.
+Yes – IAS 17 made it difficult for users of financial statements to compare companies.
+It also meant that investors and other users of the financial statements had to estimate the effects of a company’s off-balance sheet lease obligations, which, in practice, often led to overestimating the liabilities arising from those obligations.

-IFRS 16 solves this problem by requiring that all leases (with very limited exceptions) are reported on a company’s balance sheet/or statement of financial position as assets and liabilities.
+IFRS 16 solves this problem by requiring that all leases (with very limited exceptions) are reported on a company’s statement of financial position as assets and liabilities.

-A really useful podcast by Hans Hoogervorst, IASB chairman, summarises how and why the new standard will improve financial reporting.
+A really useful article by Hans Hoogervorst, IASB chairman, summarises how and why the new standard improves financial reporting.

-Many clients will continue to use IAS 17 until 2019, so it is a good idea, however, to think about why the existing operating leases (IAS 17) give rise to ‘off balance sheet finance’ and how it might distort the way in which someone would interpret a company’s financial position – these skills will be useful as you move onto TPE.
+All TC and TPS students learn IFRS 16 in their studies now.
+It is a good idea, however, to think about why the former operating leases (IAS 17) gave rise to ‘off balance sheet finance’ and how it potentially distorted the way in which someone would interpret a company’s financial position – these skills will be useful as you move onto TPE.